Stuycs-K/project03-final-10-kogiantisf/DEVLOG.md

 ### 2024-01-08 - Wrote proposal, filled out devlog, and started on function organization
 I wrote a rough proposal and touched up the README, which took most of class time (20min).
 I also wrote this devlog which I forgot to do yesterday.
-Rest of the time in class was spent on organizing the functions I would be using.
+Rest of the time in class was spent on organizing the functions I would be using (ON PAPER, I'll upload photos later tonight).